chipmuenk/pyfda/docs/source/manual/input_pz.rst

 .. _fig_input_pz_cartesian:

 .. figure:: ../img/manual/pyfda_input_pz_cartesian.png
-   :alt: Screenshot of the pole/zero tab for cartesian format
+   :alt: Screenshot of the pole/zero tab in cartesian format
    :align: center
    :width: 50%

-   Screenshot of the pole/zero tab for cartesian format
+   Screenshot of the pole/zero tab in cartesian format

-Poles and zeros are displayed in cartesian format (x and y) by default as shown in :numref:`fig_input_pz_cartesian`.
+Poles and zeros are displayed in cartesian format ($x$ and $y$) by default as shown in :numref:`fig_input_pz_cartesian`.

 Polar format